cestef/blog.cstef.dev/src/content/blog/elliptic-curve.md

 ## Rust Implementation

-I've been using Rust for a while now (_even though I feel like I'm a complete beginner and still can't manage to fully understand lifetimes_), so I thought it would be a good idea to implement Shamir's Secret Sharing in Rust.
+I've been using Rust for a while now (_even though I feel like I'm a complete beginner and still can't manage to fully understand lifetimes_), so I thought it would be a good idea to implement Shamir's Secret Sharing and other algorithms in Rust.

 > [!WARNING]
 > **Disclaimer**: Be aware that this is not suited for production use.
 Consider using a battle-tested cryptography instead.